ALL Metrics

 Introduction

-A solid pseudo-papillary tumor (SPT) of the pancreas is a rare pathological entity accounting for approximately 2% of pancreatic exocrine tumors.1,2
+A solid pseudopapillary tumor (SPT) of the pancreas is a rare pathological entity accounting for approximately 2% of pancreatic exocrine tumors.1,2 It is characterized by low malignant potential and a strong predilection for young women.

 Observation

-A 19-year-old African woman, a high school student with no history of abdominal trauma, surgery or smoking was hospitalized for the exploration of an abdominal pain in the epigastrium and the left hypochondrium.
-She also had no specific family medical history.
-The pain started six months before admission and gradually got worse.
-It was associated with an alteration of her general state.
-She reported 11kg weight loss during this period.
+A 19-year-old woman of African origin, a high school student with no history of abdominal trauma, surgery or smoking was admitted for evaluation of chronic abdominal pain located in the epigastrium and the left hypochondrium.
+She also had no relevant family medical history.
+The pain had started six months before admission and had progressively worsened.
+It was associated with an deterioration of her general condition, and she reported an 11 kg weight loss during this period.

 Discussion